 Here, you can upgrade the firmware of your Router.
-Make sure the firmware you want to use is on the local hard drive of the computer and then click Browse to upload the file.
+Make sure the firmware you want to use is on the local hard drive of the computer and then click Browse to select the file to be uploaded.
 Please check the D-Link support site for firmware updates at http://support.dlink.com.
 You can download firmware upgrades to your hard drive from the D-Link support site.